c4arl0s/8Remotes/README.md

 blue.html    index.html   news-2.html  rainbow.html style.css
 ```

-The first two lines navigate the command shell to the directory **above** RysGitTutorialMarysRepository.
+**The first two lines navigate the command shell to the directory above RysGitTutorialMarysRepository**.
 Make sure to change to the actual path to your repository.
-The **git clone** command copies our repository into RysGitTutorialMarysRepository, which will reside in the same directory as my git repository.
+The git clone command copies our repository into RysGitTutorialMarysRepository, which will reside in the same directory as my git repository.
 Then, we navigate to the Mary's repository so we can start pretending to be Mary.

 First show all directories involved